yatesco/seafile-docs/deploy_windows/ports_used_by_seafile_windows_server.md

 # Ports used by Seafile Windows Server

-Seafile server has several components, so several TCP ports are used.
+Seafile server has two components, so two TCP ports are used.

 ## The two configuration files

 All ports related configuration are recorded in ``ccnet.conf`` and ``seafile.conf``.